facebookresearch/seamless_communication/scripts/m4t/predict/README.md

 ## Inference breakdown

-Inference calls for the `Translator` object instantiated with a Multitasking UnitY model with the options:
+Inference calls for the `Translator` object instantiated with a multitask UnitY model with the options:
 - `seamlessM4T_large`
 - `seamlessM4T_medium`